: to corral or contain (people) in large numbers by surrounding and forcing into an enclosed area

-Recent Examples of kettle from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'kettle'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'kettle.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle English ketel, from Old Norse ketill (akin to Old English cietel kettle), both from a prehistoric Germanic word borrowed from Latin catillus, diminutive of catinus bowl